-Regulations of 29 October 2010 No. 1380 relating to radiation protection and use of radiation (the Radiation Protection Regulations) (in Norwegian only) apply to the petroleum activities also.
-To fulfil the requirement relating to avoiding exposure, the Norwegian Radiation Protection Authority's should be used in addition.
+Regulations of 16 December 2016 No. 1659 relating to radiation protection and use of radiation (the Radiation Protection Regulations) (in Norwegian only) apply to the petroleum activities also.

-- a) Guideline 1 relating to industrial radiography, and - b) Guideline 9 relating to industrial control sources in fixed installations as well as use of radiation for research purposes,
+- To fulfil the requirement relating to avoiding exposure, the Norwegian Radiation Protection Authority's a) Guideline 1 relating to industrial radiography, - b) Guideline 9 relating to industrial control sources in fixed installations as well as use of radiation for research purposes, and - c) Guideline 13 relating to radioactive pollution and radioactive waste from the petroleum activities should be used in addition.